Brief: Step-by-step beginner’s guide to installing TeamViewer on Linux. It also explains how to use TeamViewer on Linux.

 - Supports rebooting your system or servers while on the go.

 - Switching between multiple screens is easy.

-Installing TeamViewer 13 in Linux
+Installing TeamViewer 15 in Ubuntu

 TeamViewer provides .deb binaries for Debian and Ubuntu-based Linux distributions.
 It also has .rpm packages for Fedora and SUSE.
 There is also a tarball for other Linux distributions.

 You can grab a copy of TeamViewer from the official download page: